OSHA Severe Weather Guidelines for Lift Operators

 • Breaks in shaded areas are necessary for proper rest and recovery throughout the day

-• Hats and other hot weather attire are recommended to keep workers’ internal body temperatures at a safe place
+• Hats and other hot weather attire are recommended to keep workers’ internal body temperatures in a safe place

 • Verbally check in with employees to look for signs of heat exhaustion or heat stroke